 Based on its current findings, BEREC compiled a preliminary classification of sustainability indicators reviewed to assess environmental footprint and performance of ECN/ECS solely based on NRAs' first environmental data collection and on stakeholders' feedback in relation to the most used and most relevant sustainability indicators (Table 4).
-The aim is to provide preliminary toolbox of indicators with necessary information on current use of indicators across BEREC members and first feedbacks from economic players as a basis for further reflections to support the national applications of sustainability indicators and the work of the European Commission or other relevant bodies on this topic.
-As this table is not substantiated with a quantitative assessment and in a context where only 4 NRAs confirmed to already collect environmental data, BEREC likes to point out that this input can only be the basis on which BEREC will continue to build up its own analysis and evaluation in its future work in collaboration with other relevant bodies.
+The aim is to provide preliminary tool with necessary information on current use of sustainability indicators across BEREC members and first feedback from economic players as a basis for further reflections to support the national applications of sustainability indicators and the work of the European Commission or other relevant bodies on this topic.
+As this table is not accompanied by a quantitative assessment and in a context where only 4 NRAs confirmed to already collect environmental data, BEREC likes to point out that this input can only be the basis on which